 Wouldn’t it be nice to project a starry image on your bedroom wall or ceiling?
 Now you can—BlissLights offers several different laser projectors that display stunningly beautiful colors that gently lull your children to a good night’s sleep.
-Here, we’re going to look at two of their laser projectors: the Sky Lite Classic and the Cobalt.
+Here, look at two of their laser projectors: the Sky Lite Classic and the Cobalt.

 Sky Lite Classic